What to Wear in Morocco:

 Crossbody Bag

 A small leather or canvas crossbody keeps essentials secure and your hands free while navigating busy medinas.
-Backpacks are fine but easier targets for opportunistic pickpockets in very crowded areas.
+Backpacks are fine but easier targets in very crowded areas.

 SPF 50+ Sunscreen

-Not clothing, but essential.
 Good-quality sunscreen can be expensive or hard to find outside major cities.
-Bring enough from home for the whole trip, especially if heading to the desert.
+Bring enough from home for the whole trip — especially for the desert.

 Simple Jewellery